biolab/orange2/docs/reference/rst/Orange.classification.knn.rst

     .. attribute:: distance_constructor

-        component that constructs the object for measuring distances between instances.
+        Component that constructs the object for measuring distances between instances.
 Defaults to :class:`~Orange.distance.Euclidean`.

     .. attribute:: weight_id

-        id of meta attribute with instance weights
+        Id of meta attribute with instance weights.

     .. attribute:: rank_weight

-        Enables weighting by ranks (default: :obj:`true`)
+        If ``True`` (default), neighbours are weighted according to their order and not their (normalized) distances to the instance that is being classified.

     .. method:: __call__(data)

-        Return a learned :class:`~kNNClassifier`.
-Learning consists of constructing a distance measure and passing it to the classifier along with :obj:`instances` and all attributes.
+        Return a :class:`~kNNClassifier`.
+Learning consists of
+        constructing a distance measure and passing it to the classifier along with :obj:`instances` and attributes (:obj:`k`, :obj:`rank_weight` and :obj:`weight_id`).

         :param instances: training instances
         :type instances: :class:`~Orange.data.Table`